Debut author, Wanda Fischer, introduces us to her novel about baseball in the 70s:

 The characters really come alive in this story, with excellent scene setting the action keeps the story moving along so well.

 I award “Empty Seats” a score of 4.9 stars!
-The score would have been higher except for the handful of spelling errors I found.

 You can buy this book: